antonytrupe/rfw/README.md

-make the client only request what it can see reconnect automatically reconnect after disconnect making zooming out scale faster place communities and zoom to their location add race to community generation random stats when spawning no moving while incapacitated/dying/dead collision
+make the client only request what it can see reconnect automatically reconnect after disconnect make zooming out scale faster random stats when spawning no moving while incapacitated/dying/dead collision